Department of Ophthalmology

 Content

-Oculoplastics (Two Months) - The PGY2 Oculoplastics resident has the opportunity to work in a variety of clinical sites, including BCM/Cullen Eye Institute, the Michael E. DeBakey Veterans Affairs Medical Center, and Texas Children’s Hospital.
+Oculoplastics (Two Months) - The PGY2 Oculoplastics resident has the opportunity to work in a variety of clinical sites, including BCM/Cullen Eye Institute, Ben Taub, the Michael E. DeBakey Veterans Affairs Medical Center, and Texas Children’s Hospital.
 Residents also receive training in ocular pathology on this rotation with Dr. Debra Shetlar.

 Heading